dave4mpls/targetCaseStudy/README.md

 If you prefer to just ignore one of them, then just look at the NextBus one.

+Additional code samples are available at my [portfolio](https://www.davewhitesoftware.com).
+One that I haven't put in my portfolio yet is my new React.JS musical web app, which isn't done yet but shows a larger app being developed modularly.
+The GitHub for this is [here](https://www.github.com/dave4mpls/autoaccompany) and the latest working copy of the web app is [here](https://www.davewhitesoftware.com/autoaccompany).
+The musical keyboard and drums work, but it doesn't record or display musical tracks yet.

 ## NextBus
-written in Python for the command line, and adapted to the web using the Brython JavaScript library.
+Written in Python for the command line, and adapted to the web using the Brython JavaScript library.

 ### Design Summary
  * I would use a scripting language typically for a task like this.
 I chose Python, which I have learned recently, to show how I can learn a new language and adapt to its stylistic requirements, in this case including unit testing modules, docstrings, etc.